FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/FAIR_data_variable_dictionary.md

 ## Main FAIRification Objectives

 Scope: Based on prior experience with other IMI projects, it is essentail to have a comprehensive data dictionary that annotates all the variables collected in a dataset.
-Building a FAIR data dictionary template will be useful to deal with current IMI projects as well as guide future one.
+Building a FAIR data dictionary template will be useful to deal with current IMI projects as well as guide future ones.

 The main purpose of this recipe is:

 > Provide a guide on what factors should be considered when building a data dictionary for data collection, data processing and analysis.
-> Give an example of data dictionary template
+> Give an example of a data dictionary template.
 ___

 ## User Stories

-When working on data from previous IMI projects, it has been discovered that a well defined data dictionary is essential for data curation and analysis.
+When working on data from previous IMI projects, it became apparent that a well defined data dictionary is essential for data curation and analysis.
 It should contain all information needed for data collection and subsequent processing of data.

 ## Capability & Maturity Table